 Tree topping is the worst thing you can do in an attempt to keep a tree small.
 When you top a tree, new small branches, called water sprouts, will shoot up not long afterward.
 These water sprouts grow back 4 to 10 times faster than normal branches and shoot straight upward.
 When you try to prune these water sprouts by cutting them off, they multiply each time.

-With proper pruning techniques, branches are instead directed away from wires or other dangerous areas, and don’t need to be pruned so aggressively.
-It also maintains the tree structure.
+In contrast, proper pruning techniques direct the branches away from wires or other dangerous areas so they don’t need to be pruned so aggressively.
+Professional pruning also maintains the tree’s structure, helping it to be stronger and safer in storms.

 You can prune your trees at a steal!
 Tree topping is the most inexpensive option, so you’ll be saving a ton of money.